turingschool/mod-0-curriculum/session3/index.md

 ### Follow-Ups

 - Make sure that you're asking questions using the formula we provided in slack
-- Capstone update - where are y'all?
-Post in the chat!
-- The homework this weekend is minimal - try to get to at least day 5 of your capstone by the end of the weekend
-- Remote capstone study session on Monday - see the calendar for details
+- Trouble with the markdown extension on the markdown portion of the session 1 hw
+- Be sure to stay at your home directory or below

 ### Today's Goals